coder745/josh_website/classes.md

         <article>
             <a name='kali'></a>
             <h3>Penetration Testing with Kali Linux</h3>
-            <p>I took this class in preparation for Offensive Security's certification exam (OSCP).
+            <p>I took this class in preparation for Offensive Security's certification exam (<a href='https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/'>OSCP</a>).
 Unfortunately, I did not pass my first exam attempt and have not had time to re-test.
 After speaking with a few individuals who passed the exam, it seems that no one passes it on their first attempt anyway.
 For me it was a great way to learn more about security and many different security techniques that relate to web development.
-For these reasons, the class time alone was extremely informative!</p>
+For these reasons, the class time alone was extremely beneficial!</p>
             <a href='https://www.offensive-security.com/information-security-training/penetration-testing-training-kali-linux/'>Penetration Testing with Kali Linux</a>
         </article>

         <article>
             <a name='securityplus'></a>
             <h3>CompTIA Security+ Certification Training</h3>
             <p>In preparation for the Security+ certification, I took this class covering the fundamentals on the CompTIA Security+ certification exam.
-This class was offered as a night class by the University of Alabama in Huntsville (UAH).</p>
+This class was offered as a night course by the University of Alabama in Huntsville (UAH).</p>
             <a href='http://www.uah.edu/'>University of Alabama in Huntsville</a>
         </article>

         <article>
             <a name='ceh'></a>
             <h3>CEH - Ethical Hacking and Countermeasures</h3>
-            <p>In preparation for the CEH certification, I took this class to teach me the fundamentals of ethical hacking.
+            <p>In preparation for the CEH certification, I took this class covering the fundamentals of ethical hacking.
 The training was offered by Dynetics in Huntsville, AL. I do not have a direct link to a description of the training; however, I have included a link to Dynetics below along with more information about the CEH certification.</p>
             <a href='http://www.dynetics.com/services/space/training'>Dynetics</a><br />
             <a href='https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/'>About CEH</a>
         </article>